-Running a small business has its’ ups and downs and so does your business cash flow.
-Having enough cash (working capital) on hand to pay expenses and purchase assets is vital to the long term success of your business.
+Running a small business has its ups and downs, and so does your business’s cash flow.
+Having enough cash (working capital) on hand to pay expenses and purchase assets is vital to the long-term success of your business.
 The challenge for most is managing the peaks and valleys of their business cycles.

 Properly Managing Expenses, Essential to Small Businesses

 Some expenses, like rent and utilities, are due monthly, while others, like payroll, might be paid weekly.
 Certain suppliers and vendors may have flexible payment terms or offer grace periods that can help when cash is tight.
-It’s important to have a system in place to monitor your incoming cash and a schedule for your payments.
-This will ensure you stay current with your expenses and also help you stagger payments according to the importance and due date.
-Having a healthy cash flow will help you weather tough times without hurting your credit.
+It’s essential to have a system to monitor your incoming cash and a payment schedule.
+This will ensure you stay current with your expenses and help you stagger payments according to the importance and due date.
+A healthy cash flow will help you weather tough times without hurting your credit.

 Expanding Your Products

-Whether you’re expanding to new product lines, adding locations or simply increasing your marketing.
+Whether you’re expanding to new product lines, adding locations, or increasing your marketing.
 Healthy cash flow will give you a competitive edge in your marketplace.
-Growth opportunities are a matter of timing and cash strapped businesses aren’t in the position to act when the time comes.
+Growth opportunities are a matter of timing, and cash-strapped businesses aren’t in a position to act when the time comes.
 Having control of your cash flow will help you make better business decisions and enable you to take advantage of great opportunities.

 Working Capital Loans

 Healthy cash flow is a key factor that lenders evaluate when deciding to extend credit to your business.
-Having a history of the positive cash flow will tell lenders that you manage your business responsibly.
-It also shows that you have means to repay a loan.
-Short terms loans can help you take advantage of the growth opportunities mentioned above and they are the easiest small business loans to obtain.
+A positive cash flow history will tell lenders that you manage your business responsibly.
+It also shows that you have the means to repay a loan.
+Short terms loans can help you take advantage of the growth opportunities mentioned above, and they are the easiest small business loans to obtain.

 Working capital loans can provide an influx of cash to keep your business stable.
 Even during down cycles or times of increased cash outlay, like ramping up inventory for the holidays.
 Whether you work with a bank or an alternative lender, cash flow will be part of what determines the financing available for your business.